Deep Convolutional Correlation Iterative Particle Filter for Visual Tracking: Introduction

 \section{Introduction}

-Visual tracking is one of the most challenging problems in computer vision.
-In visual tracking, the size and location of a specific target are provided in the first video frame, and the target is then followed in subsequent frames by estimating its size and position.
+Visual tracking is a challenging computer vision problem in which the size and location of a specific target are provided in the first video frame, and the target is then followed in subsequent frames by estimating its size and position.
 What makes the problem particularly challenging is the fact that the appearance of the target may change significantly in scenarios such as those involving partial occlusion or deformation.
-The introduction of deep convolutional neural networks (CNNs) \cite{NIPS2012,SimonyanICLR2015} to extract target features for visual tracking was a turning point in the design of visual trackers \cite{DLT,CNNSVMICML2015}.
-These convolutional features, in conjunction with correlation filters such as \cite{dai2019visual,zhang2018ECCV,qi2016hedged,HCFT,mozhdehideep,FU2020,RAJU2021}, significantly improve tracking performance in comparison with traditional correlation filters based on hand-crafted features \cite{ZhangECCV2014, ZhongTIP2014, Struck, TLD}.
-The methods described in \cite{mozhdehideep} and \cite{MCPF2017CVPR} were the first approaches to demonstrate the effectiveness of employing particle filters in conjunction with correlation-convolution trackers.
+The introduction of deep convolutional neural networks (CNNs) \citep{NIPS2012,SimonyanICLR2015} to extract target features for visual tracking was a turning point in the design of tracking algorithms \citep{DLT,CNNSVMICML2015}.
+These convolutional features, in conjunction with correlation filters such as those proposed in \citep{dai2019visual,zhang2018ECCV,qi2016hedged,HCFT,mozhdehideep,FU2020,RAJU2021}, significantly improve tracking performance in comparison with traditional correlation filters based on hand-crafted features \citep{ZhangECCV2014, ZhongTIP2014, Struck, TLD}.
+The methods described in \citep{mozhdehideep} and \citep{MCPF2017CVPR} were the first approaches to demonstrate the effectiveness of employing particle filters in conjunction with correlation-convolution trackers.
 In these methods, particle filters are used to sample several image patches, which are then processed by a CNN.
-The weight of each sample is calculated by applying a correlation filter to the convolutional features.
+The weight of each sample is calculated by applying a correlation filter to the convolutional features